SolarLune/tetra3d/readme.md

 - [ ] -- Reusing vertex indices for adjacent triangles (I believe this is possible to implement; I didn't initially because I thought that would make adjacent triangles, each with their own UV values impossible; in truth, the modeler probably automatically splits these vertices out into unique ones as necessary)
 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?
-- [ ] -- Replace vector.Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?
+- [ ] -- Replace Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?
 - [X] -- Vector pools
 - [ ] -- Matrix pools?
 - [ ] -- Instead of doing collision testing using triangles directly, we can test against planes / faces if possible to reduce checks?